chichinabo/chichinabo.github.io/README.md

 # chichinabo.github.io
-Website for the www.chichinabo.org projects.
+Website for some chichinabo projects.